waymarkedtrails/waymarkedtrails-backend/README.md

 create a file `backend.py`.
 See `wmt_db/config/common.py` for possible settings.
 In particular you might want to set:

- * `DB_NODESTORE` to enable storage of node locations in an external file.
+ * `DB_NODESTORE` to enable storage of node locations in an external file instead of the database.
 Point to the file to use.
+   This saves a large amount of space for larger installation (Europe, planet etc.).
+Plan about 90GB for the file.
  * `SYMBOL_DIR` is the directory where shield graphics are stored.
 Must be a `pathlib.Path` object.